jktrn/enscribe.dev-hexo/source/_posts/writeups/byu/osint-compilation.md

 ---

+{% challenge %}
-## Buckeye Billy Blabbin' 💬
+title: Buckeye Billy Blabbin' 💬

-{% box %}
-Buckeye Billy discovered social media.
+description: Buckeye Billy discovered social media.
 And probably posts too much.
 Try to see what you can find. for this problem and others!
 Flag will be completely visible once solved!
 You will see `byuctf{}`.
+size: 110%
+genre: osint
+solvers: Battlemonger --flag, enscribe
+points: 500
-{% endbox %}
+{% endchallenge %}

 Step 0 is to find his social media account, which we did by searching "Buckeye Billy" on [Twitter](https://twitter.com/William_buckeye):